mikbalyilmaz/mikbalyilmaz/README.md

 ---

-## About Me
-I graduated in June 2024 with a undergrad degree in Econometrics from Ankara Hacı Bayram Veli University.
-My focus areas include **Financial Econometrics, Econometric Theory, Probability& Statistics, Statistical Analysis, Data Analysis, Time Series Analysis, etc.**.
-My mathematical background covers an introductory level of university mathematics.
-During my undergraduate studies, I presented at several conferences, representing my university and gaining initial academic experience.
-I am currently preparing for graduate-level research and continuously improving my knowledge in statistics and econometrics.

-You are welcome to explore my GitHub profile for projects, research notes, and ongoing work.
+I graduated in June 2024 with an undergraduate degree in Econometrics from Ankara Hacı Bayram Veli University, where I focused on Financial Econometrics, Econometric Theory, Probability and Statistics, Statistical Analysis, Data Analysis, and Time Series Analysis.
+My academic background also includes an introductory level of university mathematics, which supports my work in quantitative fields.
+During my undergraduate studies, I presented at several conferences, gaining valuable academic experience while representing my university.
+My research interests span mathematics and linear algebra, statistical inference, econometric modeling, applied data science, time series forecasting, and machine learning methods for prediction and classification.
+I am currently preparing for graduate-level research and actively improving my knowledge in statistics and econometrics, while sharing projects, research notes, and ongoing work on my GitHub profile.

----

-## Research Interests

-- Mathematics and linear algebra
-- Statistics and statistical inference
-- Machine learning methods for prediction and classification
-- Econometric modeling and inference
-- Applied data science and time series forecasting

 ---